 People with Profound and Multiple Learning Disabilities need full-time help with every aspect of their lives, including eating, drinking, washing, dressing and toileting etc.

 Someone is considered to have a Learning Disability when they function at a level of intellectual ability which is significantly lower than their chronological age.
-This is usually considered to be equivalent to having an Intelligence Quotient (IQ) of seventy or less:
+This is usually considered to be equivalent to having an IQ of seventy or less:

 - Mild Learning Disability (roughly equivalent to an IQ of fifty to seventy) is comparable to the educational term 'Moderate Learning Difficulty'.
 It is usually caused by a combination of restricted learning and social opportunities plus a high rate of low to average intellectual ability and Learning Disability in close relatives.